pegeesix/LearningC/README.md

-# LearningC
+# Learning C
-repository to store codes in the C programming language
+This repository contains code and examples written in the C programming language.
+The goal is to document the learning journey, explore fundamental and advanced concepts, and create practical projects to strengthen C programming skills.